turquoisedragon2926/ParametricDFNOs.jl-Examples/README.md

 └── train.sh
 ```

-We do not provide the dataset, but this is an implementation example for handling complex data storage patters.
+We do not provide the dataset, but this is an implementation example for handling complex data storage scheme.
 See [this]() for more documentation.